sakshidhankhar1809/Radolan-Data-Preprocessing/README.md

 # Data preprocessing for RADOLAN Images
 This repository provides preprocessing tools for working with DWD’s radar precipitation images.
 It focuses on transforming the raw radar data into structured, region-specific datasets that can be directly used for analysis or modeling.
+This repository is a part of the preprocessing module used in the paper: https://doi.org/10.1016/j.ejrh.2025.102571.

 ## Key Features
 ### Geographical coordinate conversion